 The Quantum Mentaculus, as a candidate fundamental theory of physics, faces the quantum measurement problem.
-To solve the measurement problem, there are three promising options: Bohmian mechanics, GRW spontaneous collapse theories, and Everettian quantum mechanics.
+To solve the measurement problem, there are three promising options: Everettian quantum mechanics, Bohmian mechanics, and GRW spontaneous collapse theories.
 We have three distinct kinds of the Quantum Mentaculus.

 First, the Everettian version is completely the same as the original Quantum Mentaculus in terms of the basic postulates.
 However, it diverges greatly from common sense: we have to give up the expectation that experimental outcomes are unique and determinate.
-Instead, our experiences are to be understood as experiences of agents in an emergent multiverse (see \citep{wallace2012emergent}).
+Instead, our experiences are to be understood as experiences of agents in an emergent multiverse \citep{wallace2012emergent}.

-Second, in the Bohmian version, in addition to the wave function that evolves unitarily according to the Schr\"odinger equation, particles have precise locations, and their configuration $Q = (Q_1, Q_2, ... , Q_N)$ follows the guidance equation, which is an additional law in the theory:
+Second, the Bohmian version posits that in addition to the wave function, which evolves unitarily according to the Schr\"odinger equation, particles have precise locations, and their configuration $Q = (Q_1, Q_2, ... , Q_N)$ follows the guidance equation, which is an additional law in the theory:

 Moreover, the initial particle distribution is given by the quantum equilibrium distribution:

 Adding the above two postulates to the Quantum Mentaculus completes the Bohmian Mentaculus.